Before You Try Intermittent Fasting as a Mom, Understand This

-Let’s dive right in!
+Let’s dive in.

 A Quick Review Of Intermittent Fasting

-There are hundreds of articles on the internet that explain what intermittent fasting is and its benefits.
 At a high level, intermittent fasting involves restricting the period of time during which you can eat (known as the “eating window“) and refraining from eating during other times (known as the “fasting window“).

 There are several different ways to approach intermittent fasting: